In the interest of fair reporting – going to go ahead and follow up last week’s post with an update on Child One.

 She’s growing up, my mentor said, figuring out who who she is.
 Well, yes, that’s good, right?
 Shouldn’t I be one thousand percent thrilled then?
 Instead of this weird what-is-happening-what-is-going-to-happen-stuff is-going-to-happen feeling?

 Because she’s becoming herself but it’s not the version of her that you’d pictured.
 And that’s when I pushed my trusted mentor out of the car.

 So.
 There’s the rub.
-Sure, Zoe had a vision of what this first year away from home would look like.
+Sure, Child One had a vision of what this first year away from home would look like.
 But so did I. We raise our kids with hopes and dreams that we aren’t necessarily even aware of until those hopes and dreams veer off our parental course.
 We spend a lot of energy trying to right the ship, bringing it back into line with what we had laid out.
 And then, out of nowhere, they become baby adults – suddenly full of sensible decisions that aren’t the ones that we might have made, but ones that are still, well, sensible.
 There’s a mixture of good-for-you and she-needs-me-less which leaves you smack dab in the middle of happy and sad.
 It’s your first real sign of parental success, but also your first real sign of no need for these reins.

-This version of Zoe is definitely not what I had pictured.
+This version of my child is definitely not what I had pictured.
 This first year of college is definitely not what I had pictured.
 And not having to do clean up or recon or pull out the safety net was absolutely not what I had would ever have pictured.
 But here we are – heading down a different path and feeling comfortable in letting her take the lead.
 I think of that often heard line of if you want to hear laughter, just tell God your plans.
 Seems the same can be said about teens.

 And, perhaps, this mom just needs to trust both.